mco-gh/mco.dev/content/post/random/care.md

 While reading this <a target="_blank" href="https://alexwlchan.net/2025/cool-to-care/">lovely article by Alex Chan</a>, I was reminded of this period in my life.
 Alex's article is about embracing who you are and respecting the impulse to care deeply about something.
 I love this message and I think we should all celebrate the things we care about.

-As Alex notes, the particular passion is not the point - it's that the joy you get from caring deeply about something is to be celebrated, not to be ashamed of.
-In a world where social media magnifies the kind of scorn I experienced in my youth, choosing to be 'uncool' can be a quiet act of rebellion.
+As Alex notes, the particular passion is not the point - it's the joy you get from caring deeply about something.
+In a world where social media magnifies the kind of scorn I experienced in my youth, choosing to be uncool can be a quiet act of rebellion.

 Was there a time in your life when you realized that people thought you were uncool?
 What did you do about it?